AdobeDocs/experience-manager-65.en/help/forms/using/hardening-aem-forms-jee-environment.md

 1. Set value of the variable to TRUE.

-1. Restart the AEM forms instance.
+1. Restart the AEM Forms instance.

 ## Configuring AEM Forms on JEE for access beyond the enterprise {#configuring-aem-forms-on-jee-for-access-beyond-the-enterprise}